5 Things to Consider When Adding Additional Photos

 Part of your responsibility as a Background Actor is bringing your own wardrobe to set.
 Sometimes these outfits will be the modern clothes you wear every day and sometimes you'll be asked to bring in specialty styles or costumes.

-Do you have a car you want to work with?
+5. Do I have a car I want to work with?

 Central Casting often books Background Actors to work with their cars on movies and TV shows.
-No matter what make, model, or condition your car is in, there’s a chance you can get booked with it.
-Add your cars to the “vehicles you own” portion of your profile, then upload photos in the “photographs” section.
+No matter what make, model, or condition your car is in, there's a chance you can get booked with it.
+Add your cars to the "vehicles you own" section of your profile, then upload photos in the "photographs" section.
 Just make sure photos are of your actual car and not dealership or advertisement images.
+We recommend taking photos of your vehicle at an angle where the front and side of your vehicle are clearly visible.

 To learn more about optimizing your online profile, read through our articles The Ultimate Photo Guide for Your Online Profile and 7 Opportunities to Update Your Online Profile.